Graph of Convex Sets#

 from random_events.interval import SimpleInterval

-from semantic_world.graph_of_convex_sets import GraphOfConvexSets
+from semantic_world.world_description.graph_of_convex_sets import GraphOfConvexSets

-from semantic_world.geometry import BoundingBox
+from semantic_world.world_description.geometry import BoundingBox

-search_space = BoundingBox(min_x=-1, max_x=1,
+search_space = BoundingBoxCollection([BoundingBox(min_x=-1, max_x=1,

 min_y=-1, max_y=1,

-min_z=0.1, max_z=0.2, reference_frame=box_world.root).as_collection()
+min_z=0.1, max_z=0.2, origin=TransformationMatrix(reference_frame=box_world.root))], box_world.root)

 gcs = GraphOfConvexSets.free_space_from_world(box_world, search_space=search_space)